rasulomaroff/reactive.nvim/README.md

 > If you're a plugin developer and considering using `reactive` as a dependency, you can make your plugin (especially if it's a colortheme) much more reactive and more pleasant to use.
 > Read [extending reactive](#extending-reactive) for more on that.

 Here's a short demo showing built-in presets in action.
-As you can see, Neovim feels so responsive and snappy when providing a visual feedback of what is going on:
+As you can see, Neovim feels so responsive and snappy when providing a visual feedback of what is going on.

+You can see how a cursor color and a cursor line color change when I switch modes/operators: Green for "insert" mode, blue for "change" operator, red for "delete" operator, orange for "yank" operator, violet for "visual" mode, cyan for "replace" mode.
+Moreover, when you switch windows you can see how those colors changed for inactive window.

 https://github.com/rasulomaroff/reactive.nvim/assets/80093436/3a3d32b9-d63b-4f8e-a1d3-e9f8ca5ea3d0